aberloro/Covid_Search_Trends_by_State/README.md

  ### Initial Data Exploration
-  - A map of each state's dominant political party as determined by PVI rank:
+  - A map of each state's dominant political party as demonstrated by PVI rank:

     ![PVI_map](https://user-images.githubusercontent.com/93740725/166861714-ca7f0adf-6a14-43d5-a0a0-a53b61de0b53.png)